-The Group enters into a number of joint venture arrangements which are involved in property investment or property development.
-The application of the equity method of accounting for the joint venture investments is predicated on the Group having joint control with the other party(ies) under the arrangement.
+The Group has entered into a number of joint venture arrangements which are involved in property investment or property development.
+The application of the equity method of accounting for the joint venture investments is predicated on the Group having joint control with the other party(ies) under the arrangements.